 1966 Theatre critic and scholar John Gassner dies at age 64.
 He was head of the Theatre Guild's play department and instrumental in bringing playwrights Tennessee Williams and Arthur Miller into public attention.

 1986 A.R.
-Gurney's The Perfect Party opens Off Broadway at Playwrights Horizons.
+Gurney's The Perfect Party opens Off-Broadway at Playwrights Horizons.
 The comedy about a professor who sets out to throw the perfect party under the scrutiny of a newspaper columnist runs 70 performances under the direction of John Tillinger.

-2002 Some 150 years after it was written, Ivan Turgenev's Fortune's Fool gets its Broadway debut.
+2002 Some 150 years after it was written, Ivan Turgenev's Fortune's Fool makes its Broadway debut.
 Alan Bates and Frank Langella earn Tony Award nominations, and Mike Poulton's translation is nominated for Best Play.

 2012 End of the Rainbow, Peter Quilter's music-studded drama about the final months in the life of Judy Garland, opens at the Belasco Theatre.
-Tracie Bennett, who stars as the tempestuous and triumphant icon, performs such Garland signatures as "The Man That Got Away," "Come Rain or Come Shine" and "The Trolley Song."
+Tracie Bennett, who stars as the tempestuous and triumphant icon, performs such Garland signatures as "The Man That Got Away," "Come Rain or Come Shine," and "The Trolley Song."

-2013 Tony Award-winning actress Elaine Stritch, a celebrated icon of the stage and New York City itself, begins performances of Elaine Stritch at the Carlyle: Movin' Over and Out.
+2013 Tony Award-winning actor Elaine Stritch, a celebrated icon of the stage and New York City itself, begins performances of Elaine Stritch at the Carlyle: Movin' Over and Out.
 The "freeform evening of story and song" marks her final engagement at the Café Carlyle before retiring from performing and moving to Michigan.

 2015 A revival of David Hare's Skylight, starring Carey Mulligan, Bill Nighy, and Matthew Beard, opens on Broadway at the John Golden Theatre.
 The Stephen Daldry-directed production wins a Tony Award for Best Revival of a Play.